Russile/JellyTasks/README.md

 ## Features

-- View all your Google Tasks lists
+- View and manage all your Google Tasks lists
+- Create, edit, and delete task lists
+- Customize list colors for better organization
-- Create new tasks with titles and optional notes
+- Create new tasks with titles, notes, and due dates
+- Edit tasks and move them between lists
 - Mark tasks as complete/incomplete
-- Clean, modern interface
+- Clean, modern interface with material icons
 - Secure Google OAuth2 authentication
+- Drag and drop list reordering
+- Immediate UI feedback for all actions
+- Reliable task operations with proper error handling
+- Smooth animations and transitions

 ## Branch Structure